-- 2.14.09 A compressed workweek is a full-time weekly work schedule completed in less than five (5) days.
-An example is working four (4) ten (10) hour days. - 2.14.10 A modified work schedule shifts daily work hours from the traditional 8:00 a.m. to 5:00 p.m. day.
-Examples include working 7:00 a.m. to 4:00 p.m., 7:30 a.m. to 4:30 p.m. or 9:00 a.m. to 6:00 p.m. - 2.14.11 An employee will not be permitted to work a compressed workweek during any week that contains a County observed holiday. - 2.14.12 Scheduling of work is a management right.
+- 2.14.14 Scheduling of work is a management right.
 Flexible schedules are subject at all times to revocation or alteration by the Sheriff to meet staffing needs or to achieve performance initiatives.
-In addition, failure to work the necessary hours for flexing may result in revocation of the flexible schedule. - 2.14.13 Any leave time taken will be based on the hours the employee was scheduled to work (e.g., one day off on a four (4) ten (10) schedule would be ten (10) hours of vacation time). - 2.14.14 The work day will generally include two (2) breaks not to exceed fifteen (15) minutes each; one during the first half of the work day, the other during the second half of the work day.
+In addition, failure to work the necessary hours for flexing may result in revocation of the flexible schedule. - 2.14.15 Any leave time taken will be based on the hours the employee was scheduled to work (e.g., one day off on a four (4) ten (10) schedule would be ten (10) hours of vacation time). - 2.14.16 The work day will generally include two (2) breaks not to exceed fifteen (15) minutes each; one during the first half of the work day, the other during the second half of the work day.
 Break periods are not mandatory and may not be accrued.
 The lunch period is uncompensated.